Why Does My Cat Push Out His Penis and Lick It?

 - A balanced diet is also imperative.
 It helps to prevent the formation of crystals in the urine which can turn into calcium deposits and even lead to kidney and bladder stones.

 - Reducing your cat's stress is also a general benefit with a specific result.
-Enrich their environment with toys and intelligence games, be careful when changing elements in their environment, provide scratchers and generally ensure they do not have any antagonistic elements on their world.
+Enrich the cat's environment with toys and intelligence games.
+Be careful when changing elements in their environment, but you can provide scratchers and generally ensure they do not have any antagonistic elements on their world.

 - If you have more than one cat in the home, it is very important you have at least one litter box each.
 Ideally, you should have one for each number of cats in the household, plus an additional litter box.
 You also need to ensure you clean then frequently.

-Of course, if you see symptoms persist, it is vital you take your cat to the vet.
+Of course, if you see symptoms persist, it is vital you take your cat to the veterinarian.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.